 Federal laws such as the Drug‐Free Workplace Act and the Drug‐Free Schools and Communities Act also restrict use of marijuana in the workplace.
 These federal laws require the university to prohibit the use of marijuana on campuses.

-The Colorado State University Police Department, along with Student Conduct Services, enforces the university‐wide prohibition of marijuana.
+The CSU Police Department, along with Student Conduct Services, enforces the university‐wide prohibition of marijuana.

 While performing their job duties: